What is the Right Notion of Distance between Predict-then-Optimize Tasks?

 Optimal Transport (OT)-based distances have gained traction as an effective method for comparing datasets.
 These methods characterize datasets as empirical probability distributions supported in finite samples, and require a cost function between pairs of samples to be provided as an input.
 Most OT-based dataset distance approaches define this cost function solely in terms of the features of the data, either directly or in a latent embedding space.
 For example, \citet{muzellec_generalizing_2018} proposed representing objects as elliptical distributions and scaling these computations, while \citet{frogner_learning_2019} extended this to discrete measures. \citet{delon_wasserstein-type_2020} introduced a Wasserstein-type distance for Gaussian mixture models.
 These approaches are useful mostly in unsupervised learning settings since they do not take into account labels or classes associated with data points.
 To address this limitation, a different line of work has proposed extensions of OT amenable to supervised or semi-supervised learning settings that explicitly incorporate label information in the cost function. \citet{courty_domain_2014} used group-norm penalties to guide OT towards class-coherent matches while \citet{alvarez-melis_structured_2018} employed submodular cost functions to integrate label information into the OT objective.
 For discrete labels, \citet{alvarez-melis_geometric_2020} proposed using a hierarchical OT approach to compute label-to-label distances as distances between the conditional distributions of features defined by the labels.

-\paragraph{Predict-then-Optimize (PtO)} In recent years, the PtO framework has advanced significantly in integrating machine learning with downstream optimization.
-The frameworks proposed by \citet{amos_optnet_2017, donti_task-based_2017, wilder_melding_2018, elmachtoub_smart_2022} have been instrumental in this integration.
-Subsequent contributions have focused on differentiating through the parameters of optimization problems with various structures, including learning appropriate loss functions \citep{wang_automatically_2020, shah_decision-focused_2022, shah_leaving_2023, bansal_taskmet_2023} and handling nonlinear objectives \citep{qi_integrated_2023, elmachtoub_estimate-then-optimize_2023}.
-Recently, attention has also been given to data-driven challenges within the PtO framework, including robustness to adversarial label drift \citep{johnson-yu_characterizing_2023} and active learning for data acquisition \citep{liu_active_2023}.
-These works introduce learning-based algorithms tailored to specific challenges, yet they converge on a common underlying paradigm: dataset similarity.
-For label drift, the issue centers on the (dis)similarity between training and test datasets.
-In data acquisition, it involves assessing the (dis)similarity, in terms of diversity and informativeness \citep{cacciarelli_active_2023}, between the training dataset and the acquisition source. \looseness=-1
+\paragraph{Predict-then-Optimize (PtO)} The PtO framework has seen significant advancements in integrating machine learning with downstream optimization.
+The frameworks proposed by \citet{amos_optnet_2017, donti_task-based_2017, wilder_melding_2019} and \citet{elmachtoub_smart_2022} have been instrumental in this integration.
+Subsequent work has focused on differentiating through the parameters of optimization problems with various structures, including learning appropriate loss functions \citep{wang_automatically_2020, shah_decision-focused_2022, shah_leaving_2023, bansal_taskmet_2023} and handling nonlinear objectives \citep{qi_integrated_2023, elmachtoub_estimate-then-optimize_2025}.
+Recent efforts have addressed data-centric challenges within PtO, including including worst-case distribution shifts \citep{ren_decision-focused_2024}, robustness to adversarial label drift \citep{johnson-yu_characterizing_2023} and active learning for data acquisition \citep{liu_active_2025}.
+While these works propose task-specific learning algorithms, they all share a common underlying principle: dataset similarity.
+In distribution shifts and label drift, the key challenge lies in the (dis)similarity between training and test datasets, whereas in data acquisition, it concerns the (dis)similarity between the training dataset and the acquisition source.\looseness=-1